Snowdrop | A Beloved Flower of British Gardens, Herald of the Thaw

 Sunlight

 Prefers partial shade to full sun.
-Best planted under deciduous trees where they receive enough light in winter.
+Ideal under deciduous trees where sufficient winter light is available.

 Watering